 - Hold yard sales at least once a year.
 You’ll have a great turnout, especially if they are community wide.

 - Prepare off base family and friends for passing inspections to drive through security.
 They’ll need IDs, updated car insurance, and vehicle registrations.

-How to Apply to Live on Base
+How Do You Apply to Live on Base?

 Each private housing company has its own specific process for applying to live on base.
 It’s best to start researching online with the base location and housing provider to begin understanding their procedures.
 For example, Fort Meade, Maryland, is operated by Corvias, while the housing at the Air Force Academy in Colorado is operated by Hunt Military Communities.